+(6) GENERAL REQUIREMENTS.
 Where show rooms or offices are located adjacent to repair or live storage areas, a portion of the outside air supply shall be introduced into the show room or office.

-Vent outlets shall not be placed in any show room or office.
+(a) Vent outlets shall not be placed in any show room or office.
 Where provisions are made for the recirculation of air from the show room or office, the recirculated air shall be discharged into the repair or storage area and returned to the heating unit from that area.

-There shall be no recirculation of air from any repair, live storage, or service area during periods of occupancy, except where the total amount of air in circulation is in excess of the quantity required by this order, the excess air may recirculated.
+(b) There shall be no recirculation of air from any repair, live storage, or service area during periods of occupancy, except where the total amount of air in circulation is in excess of the quantity required by this order, the excess air may be recirculated.

-The air that is exhausted from the repair, live storage, and service areas in a garage shall be removed from the floor line through properly distributed vent ducts located at the points of greatest contamination.
+(c) The air that is exhausted from the repair, live storage, and service areas in a garage shall be removed from the floor line through properly distributed vent ducts located at the points of greatest contamination.
 Where the exhaust is by gravity, the vent duct or ducts shall extend from the floor line through the roof of the building and shall be capped with an approved siphon type roof ventilator extending at least 2 feet above the high point of the roof or above the top of the parapet wall, whichever is the higher.

-The products of combustion from vapors or gases, from fuel or batteries, shall be removed promptly and effectively from the breathing zone of employes and frequenters.
+(d) The products of combustion from vapors or gases, from fuel or batteries, shall be removed promptly and effectively from the breathing zone of employes and frequenters.
 The maximum allowable concentration of carbon monoxide shall not exceed 100 parts per million in the breathing zone at any time.

-For ventilation where spray coating is done, see General Orders on Spray Coating issued by the Industrial Commission.
+(e) For ventilation where spray coating is done, see general orders on spray coating issued by the industrial commission.

-Order Ind-24.5853.
-Places of Employment.
+Ind 58.53 Places of employment.
+(1) SCOPE.
 This classification shall include all places of employment not classified elsewhere in this code.

-The air movement, supply and distribution for all occupied areas under this classification shall conform to the requirements of Order Ind-24.5841:
+(2) AIR MOVEMENT, SUPPLY AND DISTRIBUTION.
+The air movement, supply and distribution for all occupied areas under this classification shall conform to the requirements of section Ind 58.41.

-(a) Where the available floor space is less than 75 square feet per normal occupant; or would otherwise be present in the breathing zone.
+(a) Where the available floor space is less than 75 square feet per normal occupant; or